kesla/node-s3upload/readme.md

-# node-s3sync
+# node-s3upload

-An opinionated application to sync a folder with a s3 bucket.
+An opinionated application to upload a folder to a s3 bucket.

 ## installation

 ```
-  npm install -g s3sync
+  npm install -g s3upload
 ```

 ## features

 * Content-Type is set based on file extension, so example.png will get the Content-Type "image/png"
 * Files that are compressible (according to the [compressible](https://npmjs.org/package/compressible) module) are gzipped and the Content-Encoding is set correctly
-* When syncing you define what files to include using a glob (e.g "**/*.js" to only sync javascript files)
+* When uploading you define what files to include using a glob (e.g "**/*.js" to only upload javascript files)
 * Region for the bucket is automatically identified, but you need to create the bucket yourself in AWS beforehand

 ## usage